AN ESSENTIAL GUIDE TO COCKTAILS

 Getting up to speed with cocktail styles is vital for the modern bartender.
 Not only will it grow your confidence and provide knowledge and information about your drinks, but it will also improve customer experience with 9 out of 10 customers agreeing they would buy a drink again if it was served correctly.

-An increased focus on cocktail service in the bar is likely to drive footfall as it gives customers more reason to visit; remember offering customers something they can’t sample at home encourages more visits to your bar!
+An increased focus on cocktail service in the bar is likely to drive foot traffic as it gives customers more reason to visit; remember, offering customers something they can’t sample at home encourages more visits to your bar!
 Offering a cocktail menu also helps differentiate your bar from competitors, helping you stand out from the crowd.
-And bar owners, offering cocktails can help your back pocket too.
-Research suggests you can increase your margin significantly by offering spirits cocktails.
+And, bar owners, offering cocktails can help your back pocket too.
+Research suggests you can increase your margin significantly by offering cocktails.

-At the heart of making great tasting cocktails is mastering the basic principles of taste and flavor and this will help your customers coming back for more.
+At the heart of making great tasting cocktails is mastering the basic principles of taste and flavor as this will keep your customers coming back for more.
 Let’s get you up to speed…

 Managing flavor profiles and using the right proportions for your drinks will create perfect balance.